 Could not recommend stafffinders enough.
 I met with Chloe, and already she had me in mind for a position that had just come up.
 She organised the interview, and I was successful.
 Throughout the temping experience she was always readily available with advice, or help.
 I am now a permanent employee and could not have done it without stafffinders.

-Plasterers can carry out two main types of plastering.
-One of which is solid plastering which involves them applying wet plaster to walls and ceilings to form a flat, smooth surface, ready for decoration.
-Plasterers can also carry out fibrous plastering, which is a specialist job involving making or repairing decorative plaster mouldings, such as cornices or ceiling roses.
+Stafffinders sources skilled talent for Plastering jobs within Glasgow, Edinburgh and throughout the rest of Scotland.
+Within Plasterer jobs, there are two main types of plastering.
+The first one is known as solid plastering which involves them applying wet plaster to walls and ceilings to form a flat, smooth surface, ready for decoration.
+The other type of Plasterer jobs is fibrous plastering, which is a specialist job involving making or repairing decorative plaster mouldings, such as cornices or ceiling roses.

-Plasterering involves working in new and existing buildings undergoing refurbishment.
-Plasterers may also gain some work in the ‘heritage' sector, conserving and restoring historic buildings.
-They may occasionally work outdoors, applying render to outside walls.
+Plasterers tend to work in new and existing buildings undergoing refurbishment.
+They may also gain some work in the ‘heritage' sector, conserving and restoring historic buildings.
+Moreover, Plasterers may occasionally work outdoors, applying render to outside walls.

 The average salary for a plasterer is £29,000 in the UK.

 Plasterers will normally work 39 hours, Monday to Friday, but they can often work overtime.
 A solid plasterer will mainly work indoors.
 Conditions on building sites can be cold and draughty.
 Fibrous plasterers are usually based in workshops.

 A plastering role involves work that requires a lot of standing, bending, kneeling and climbing.
 Workers may have to travel from site to site, and they may also work away from home for short or long periods of time.

 The role requires fitness and strength, to be able to work quickly but carefully, have the good hand-to-eye coordination for fibrous plastering and other decorative work.